i-Taozi/MavenCompileTrigger/src/site/markdown/index.md

 		<dependency>
 			<groupId>org.nanohttpd</groupId> <!-- <groupId>com.nanohttpd</groupId> for 2.1.0 and earlier -->
 			<artifactId>nanohttpd</artifactId>
-			<version>CURRENT_VERSION</version>
+			<version>2.2.0VERSION</version>
 		</dependency>

-Here you write your own subclass of *org.nanohttpd.NanoHTTPD* to configure and to serve the requests.
+Here you write your own subclass of *fi.iki.elonen.NanoHTTPD* to configure and to serve the requests.

 ### Develop a websocket based service